FLSA Investigations in K-12

 Frontline can help.

-- Easily store, manage and access employee records online
+- Easily store, manage, and access employee records in one secure, digital place

 - Keep records current by letting employees update their own information